yangao07/TideHunter/README.md

 -->

 ## Updates (v1.4.0)
-* Add `aveMatch` information for each consensus sequences, denoting the average percent of matched bases between each unit sequence and the consensus sequence.
+* Add `aveMatch` in output for each consensus sequences, denoting the average percent of matched bases between each unit sequence and the consensus sequence.
 * Add option `-u/--unit-seq` to only output the unit sequences of each tandem repeat, no consensus sequence will be generated.
 * Fix a memory leak bug